mmanos/laravel-taggable/README.md

 Sometimes you might want to associate your tags (summary table) records with some custom context for your application.
 For example, say you have a `companies` table and a `users` table and each user belongs to a company.
 And now you also want to associate each tag record with a company allowing you to fetch all tags used by each individual company.
 In order to do so, we have to tell this package to be aware of this company context and modify it's queries accordingly.

 To get started, make sure you **modify your tags migration** to include any context fields (`company_id`, in this case).
+You might also need to update the unique index, if necessary.

-Then modify your taggable-table model by adding a `tagContext` method:
+Then modify your taggable model by adding a `tagContext` method:

 ```php
 class User extends Eloquent